 Coercion also exists in the absence of information and support.

-The lack of proposed regulation in Tammy Franks Bill, does not assist the reality of this coercion.
+Removing abortion from the safety regulations of the Criminal Law Act does not assist the reality of this coercion.

 The fact that women are citing coercion as a factor in terminations they have undertaken is a sign that effective and expected screening and informed consent for pregnancy termination is falling short of an effective and protective standard.